Our core faculty are your teachers, mentors, and guides throughout the quarter. The average student-to-faculty ratio is 5:1 or lower.

 Stephens Harper is district ranger with the National Park Service and a 15-year McCarthy resident.
 He addresses unique aspects of NPS management in Alaska, including the evolving relationship between this agency and local communities.

 Kristin Link, B.A., has a certificate in Science Illustration from California State University Monterey Bay.
-She teaches field sketching and is involved with programming at the Wrangell Mountains Center. www.kristinillustration.com
+She teaches field sketching. and has been involved with The Wrangell Mountains Center. in many capacities. www.kristinillustration.com

 Leif Mjos, B.S., is a broadly trained naturalist and summer resident of McCarthy.
 He is interested in topics such as avalanche ecology, which link ecology and geology.
 When not in Alaska, he works in the lower 48 to conserve desert tortoises.